Russia and the US nuke 32-year-old INF treaty | DW | 02.08.2019

 Read more: Germany, France, UK condemn North Korea missile tests

-NATO joined the US in blaming Russia for the treaty's demise.
+NATO joined the US in blaming Russia for the end of the treaty.
 In a statement released Friday, the alliance announced that members would respond "in a measured and responsible way."
 The NATO missive reproduced nearly exactly the US administration's words: "Russia bears sole responsibility for the demise of the treaty."

 'And that's OK'